graphql-aspnet/graphql-aspnet.github.io/docs/reference/performance.md

 ## Query Benchmarking
 GraphQL ASP.NET is designed to be fast.
 For our benchmarks, we are tracking a number of query types which measure performance via the various paths through the library; multi controller queries, queries with variables etc. These are executed against an in-memory data store without an attached database.

-The goal of our benchmarks is to measure the library's abiliy to process a query in isolation; not how long an action method takes to query a database for data and send a request over the wire.
-Obviously, real world workloads are going to be slower than these theoretical max values, but the faster we can make the benchmarks the faster all other scenarios will be.
+The goal of our benchmarks is to measure the library's abiliy to process a query in isolation, to perform the query and execute user code; not how long an action method takes to query a database for data and send a request over the wire.
+Obviously, real world workloads are going to be slower than these theoretical values, but the faster we can make the benchmarks the faster all other scenarios will be.

 As you can see all query types execute in sub-millisecond timeframes.
 If there is a specific query type or scenario that you are seeing a significant performance degregation with please open an issue on github and let us know!